Who Was Maddox?: Critical reception

 The Monthly Film Bulletin wrote: "Following the customary penny-plain but concise style of the Edgar Wallace series, this emerges as one of the best of these films, thanks to a clever and quite gripping story which never loses its momentum.
 Bernard Lee has an easy, convincing manner and seems happily cast as the Superintendent, and the other members of the cast are never less than adequate."

+Kine Weekly wrote: "This is a neatly made little mystery tale with a double plot that mystifies without confusing.
+It goes out with Carry On Spying. ...
+Like all the Edgar Wallace series, the product from Merton Park, this film wastes no time in getting into action, and although the plot requires rather more dialogue than usual, its intricacies are presented clearly dnd the identity of the murderer is well kept.
+The director shows a good feeling for character, and the acting throughout is exemplary."